thewca/worldcubeassociation.org/docs/CONTRIBUTING.md

 ## 1. One PR, one purpose

 Every changed line must trace to the stated purpose of the PR.
-Unrelated diff is the single most common review complaint: it hides the real change and makes `git blame` useless.
+Unrelated diff hides the real change, distracts the focus of the reviewer and makes `git blame` useless.

-- Don't rename variables, reformat, or "improve" adjacent code you happen to be touching.
+- Don't rename variables, reformat, or "improve" adjacent code just because you happen to be touching the same file.
 - Don't shorten `result` to `r` (or lengthen it) mid-refactor — the diff noise costs more than the readability gain.
 - Notice unrelated dead code?
 Mention it in a comment.
 Don't delete it in this PR.
-- Split refactors from features.
+- Split refactors from features where possible.
 "Seems best not to do too much in one PR."
 - Tooling config (`.eslintrc.json`, `.rubocop.yml`) counts as unrelated too.
 Improvements there are welcome, but as their own PR — a lint-rule change buried in a feature diff will be asked out.
+  - When changing lint rules, you are expected to run the linter over the whole codebase and apply the changed/updated rule throughout.
+This creates too much "noise" in the diff of an existing feature PR.

 ### 1.1 Generated files and noisy diffs

 - If a generated file (`src/types/openapi.ts`, `importMap.js`, `yarn.lock`, `schema.rb`) shows changes
   you didn't intend, delete and regenerate it, or merge `main` first.
 - If the noise persists on `main`, push a separate hotfix PR that *only* fixes the generated file.
-- Merge `main` to clear unrelated changes from your diff.
+- In general, merge `main` to clear unrelated changes from your diff.
-- If a file move wasn't detected as a rename, leave a comment on the diff saying where it came from.
+- If a file move wasn't detected as a rename (for example, because you also made substantial edits during the move), leave a review comment on the diff saying where it came from.

 ---